 His spell wasn't ready yet.
 He had all the pieces to achieve the desired chain reaction.
 But the output wasn't stable, and he hadn't been able to assert full control of the tremendous energy burst even in small scale tests.
 If he deployed the runestones he had inscribed in combat, they could become a double-edged sword that destroyed everything without regard, both friend and foe alike.

-But what choice do I have?
+But what else can I do?

-He placed the pebble at the extreme left flank and swiveled it towards the enemy.
+Clenching his fist, Pascal placed the pebble at the extreme left flank and swiveled it towards the enemy.

 Attacking armies traditionally placed their strongest units on their right flank, which in turn would seek to overwhelm the defender's left wing.
-If Pascal formed the Lotharin left wing in a straight line that bent back like a 'V', then he could -- hopefully -- fire off a semi-enfilade shot that would devastate the Cataliyan forces while minimizing casualties to allied troops.
+If he formed the Lotharin left wing in a straight line that bent back like a 'V', then he could -- hopefully -- fire off a semi-enfilade shot that would devastate the Cataliyan forces while minimizing casualties to allied troops.

 He turned to the Princess' voice as she entered the command cabin.
 Two dozen nobles and officers had already assembled around the map table.